ubirch/ubirch-service-check/README.md

+## !!! this project is archived here and continued at gitlab !!!

 Check scripts to control if all our services are up and running nicely.
 **service-check-v1.py** is responsible for Avatar- and Trackle-Service